wbarnes54/frogger/README.md

 Structure of data: Array of objects (lanes) found at the bottom of the file.
   A lane includes a starting IO port, for which a sequence of cars should be drawn on the IO.
   It also includes a frame offset, which determines how far the car should be draw from its initial location.
-    Note: width of the IO is 38, so any car location past 0 or 38 will recycle to 38 or 0 respectively.
+    (Note: width of the IO is 38, so any car location past 0 or 38 will recycle to 38 or 0 respectively.)
-  Thirdly a lane will have a refresh rate, which determines how often the lane is redrawn (its speed).
+  Thirdly, a lane will have a refresh rate, which determines how often the lane is redrawn (its speed).
   Also, a lane has a direction of travel (left or right, -1 or 1).
-  The rest of the data in the structure is a series of randomly generated 6 car sizes+gaps (sums to 38)
+  The rest of the data in the structure is a series of 6 car sizes+gaps (sums to 38)

 Function of car animation: delete the end character of the car, and replace the front with a new car character That goes for any updating item: player, score, and lives, but the car animation had to be optimized.